ChunMinChang/blog/_posts/2020-12-18-firefox-avif-transparency-support.md

 ## How the AVIF image decoding work

+The steps to render an AVIF image to the screen from the raw data are as follows:

-1. Demux the AVIF image from the mp4 format
+1. Extract the AVIF image data from the mp4 container.
-   - The AVIF image is wrapped in mp4 format so we need to demux it first
+   - The AVIF image is stored in the mp4 format, so we need to get its data first
    - we use [`mp4parse-rust`](https://github.com/mozilla/mp4parse-rust/blob/3d9efdc868ce8c5767cea28708fa6512c0ab6d17/mp4parse_capi/src/lib.rs#L1183-L1215) to parse the AVIF image in Firefox
-2. Decode the demuxed image
-   - This can done via [Dav1d decoder or AOM decoder][AVIFDecoder]
+2. Decode the AVIF image to Y-Cb-Cr-Alpha data by [Dav1d or AOM decoder][AVIFDecoder]
+   - Dav1d is the video/image decoder for AV1/AVIF format.
    - `libavif` has some examples (or you can use `libavif` directly)
      - [Dav1d][libavif-dav1d-example]
      - [AOM][libavif-aom-example]
-3. Convert the Y-Cb-Cr-Alpha data into R-G-B-Alpha data
+3. Convert the Y-Cb-Cr-Alpha data into RGBA data
-   - The conversion can be done by [`libyuv`][libyuv]'s API (see the detail below)
+   - The conversion here is the critical part of this project.
-4. Render the pixels on the screen from the R-G-B-Alpha data
+4. Render the decoded RGBA data to the screen
-   - TBH, this is a blackbox to me
-   - What I did is to feed the R-G-B-Alpha data to graphic pipeline
-   - Then image will be rendered to the screen
+   - This part is relatively easy since Firefox already has APIs to do this job for all other image formats or videos.

-### Challenge
+## Challenge

-The most challenging part in this work is to convert the Y-Cb-Cr-Alpha data into the R-G-B-Alpha data.
-Fortunately, the [`libyuv`][libyuv] provides some functions we can reuse.
-The conversion works as follow:
+The biggest challenge in this project is to convert the Y-Cb-Cr-Alpha data into RGBA data correctly.
+This conversion is the only part that we don't exactly know how to do in Firefox.

+To know how to convert the Y-Cb-Cr-Alpha data into RGBA data, first thing I do is to look at the third-party library used in Firefox to convert the Y-Cb-Cr to RGB data.
+The third-party library is [*libyuv*][libyuv].
+Fortunately, I saw one function that can transform the Y-Cb-Cr-Alpha into RGBA data if the Y-Cb-Cr's data layout is *I420*.
+There are many different layouts of the Y-Cb-Cr's data, such as *I444* or *I422*.
+Therefore, the problem is narrowed down to convert the Y-Cb-Cr-Alpha into RGBA data if Y-Cb-Cr's data layout is *not I420*.

+The next task is to look at the function that converts Y-Cb-Cr-Alpha to RGBA data for the *I420* layout to see how the conversion is implemented and evaluate if it's possible to apply its manner to other forms.

+The answer is yes.
+The conversion for the *I420* layout is a 3-step process:

+1. It converts the Y-Cb-Cr to RGB data and fills the RGB data into the RGBA buffer.
+2. It injects the Alpha data into the RGBA buffer.
+3. It does the "pre-attenuate" if the caller requests it.

+The last two steps are unrelated to the Y-Cb-Cr 's layout.
+To apply the same approach to the *non-I420* layout, the only thing I need to figure out is how to convert the Y-Cb-Cr to RGB data.
+The problem now is narrowed down to the conversion for non-I420 layout.
+Fortunately, the [`libyuv`][libyuv] library already provides such functions.
+All I need to do is call the operations depends on the Y-Cb-Cr 's layout, then fill the alpha data and do the "pre-attenuate" if required.
+As a result, the conversion works as follows:

 ```
 YCbCrA_to_RGBA:
   if the layout is I420 format
     call libyuv::I420AlphaToARGB
   else
-    convert the Y-Cb-Cr data to R-G-B data via YCbCr_to_RGB32
+    convert the Y-Cb-Cr data to R-G-B data via YCbCr_to_RGBA32
-    fill the Alpha data to the RGB32 buffer
+    fill the Alpha data to the RGBA32 buffer

-YCbCr_to_RGB32:
+    attenuate RGBA data

+YCbCr_to_RGBA32:
   switch layout:
     case I400:
         call libyuv::I400ToARGB